lordofkillz/DarkFusion/README.md

-Customizable bounding box annotation with automatic YOLO format conversion Dataset organization and preparation tools like duplicate image removal and splitter Image augmentation with effects like motion blur, noise, lighting, and more Integration with various object detection frameworks like YOLO, detectron2, ultralytics Model training capabilities for frameworks like YOLO and detectron2 Real-time visualization for pose estimation, instance segmentation, and detection models Detailed metrics and visualizations for monitoring training progress Support for multiple hardware acceleration backends like CUDA, OpenCL, and CPU
+Customizable bounding box annotation with automatic YOLO format conversion Dataset organization and preparation tools like duplicate image removal and splitter Image augmentation with effects like motion blur, noise, lighting, and more Integration with various object detection frameworks like YOLO, darknet, ultralytics Model training capabilities for frameworks like YOLO and darknet Real-time visualization for pose estimation, instance segmentation, and detection models Detailed metrics and visualizations for monitoring training progress Support for multiple hardware acceleration backends like CUDA, OpenCL, and CPU